wlonk/arcadia/appendices/geography_and_culture.rst

 and to the poor and those that the Church of England neglected, and without regard to parish boundaries.
 This last point, and their encouragement of lay preachers, made the official power structure of the Church resent and suspect them.
 At this point, Methodism is present all over the country, but has begun to really take off in Wales.

+Methodists have had precious little time to come to any conclusions about English magic, but so far the general consensus is that it is a practice that makes it all too easy to sin, and therefore should be avoided by all who wish to enter Heaven.

 The Society of Friends (Quakers)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~